 In this first article of the series, we discuss the differences between a blog and a website.
 And most importantly, help you decide which one is right for you.

-You’ll find that this article is a straightforward and practical guide for carrying out the blog vs website differences comparison.
+You’ll find this article to be a straightforward and practical guide for carrying out the blog vs website differences comparison.
 Enjoy!

 What is a Website?